What is Sensory Integration Training?

 • The Tactile System (Touch)

 The skin is the home of the tactile system.
 Here, neural receptors sense levels of pressure, temperature, and pain.
-These impulses are to the brain and the central nervous system through the peripheral nervous system.
+These impulses travel to the brain and the central nervous system through the peripheral nervous system.

 • The Proprioception System (Body Position)